RubenPX/TauriNET/README.md

 ## Debuging

-You can debug .net dll [ataching VisualStudio to process](https://learn.microsoft.com/en-us/visualstudio/debugger/attach-to-running-processes-with-the-visual-studio-debugger)
+You can debug .net dll [ataching VisualStudio to process](https://learn.microsoft.com/en-us/visualstudio/debugger/attach-to-running-processes-with-the-visual-studio-debugger) to loaded tauri app

 ## How it works